taylorsimone-dispatches/Newsletter/README.md

 A Vancouver-based film/television professional and freelance journalist.

-I dispatch for the movies.
 My specialties include communications, reporting, privacy, data, and conflict resolution in the motion picture industry.

 My debut book If At First You Don’t Succeed is slated for early 2022 available in print/ebook potentially on a blockchain domain.